 System/Case fans can also be found in hub configuration, whereby you can find dual or triple fans in a single frame.

 This header is also very common on motherboards.

-In addition to understanding what is the different between System Fan and CPU Fan header, it is also worth understanding what the Power FAN header is for.
+In addition to understanding the difference between System Fan and CPU Fan header, it is also worth understanding what the Power Fan header is for.

-This fan header is used to connect the power supply fan to it for monitoring purposes.
+This fan header connects the power supply fan to it for monitoring purposes.
 Not all power supply units have the appropriate wires or the feature to support the Power Fan Header.

 In other words, the fans on the case will NOT throttle depending upon the temperature the system is being run at.